-EDPS 6710, Counseling Practicum (1 semester required) EDPS 7710, Practicum in Counseling Psychology (2 semesters required) EDPS 7770, Field Practicum (generally two additional years)
+EDPS 6710, Counseling Practicum (1 semester required)

+EDPS 7710, Practicum in Counseling Psychology (2 semesters required)

+EDPS 7770, Field Practicum (generally two additional years)

-During the first year, students take EDPS 7200 (Foundations of Counseling Psychology), EDPS 6210 (Counseling Skills), EDPS 6710 (Counseling Practicum), and EDPS 7360 (Multicultural Counseling), all prerequisites for EDPS 7710 (Practicum in Counseling Psychology), an intensive core practicum located at the University Counseling Center.
+During the first year, students take EDPS 7200 (Foundations of Counseling Psychology), EDPS 6210 (Counseling Skills), EDPS 6710 (Counseling Practicum), and EDPS 6360 (Multicultural Counseling), all prerequisites for EDPS 7710 (Practicum in Counseling Psychology), an intensive core practicum located at the University Counseling Center.
 During the two semesters students are enrolled in EDPS 7710, prior coursework or concurrent enrollment is required in EDPS 7220 (Ethics and Standards), EDPS 7180 (Personality Assessment), EDPS 7330 (Career Development Theory and Assessment), and EDPS 7600 (Diagnostic Psychopathology).
 No student will be permitted to enroll in either 7710 or Field Practicum (EDPS 7770) unless the student can document previous coursework in Psychological Ethics or is concurrently enrolled in EDPS 7220 (Ethics).

-In consultation with the program's field practicum coordinator, students arrange various field practicum experiences (EDPS 7770) during their third and fourth years (or sometimes earlier if they matriculated into the doctoral program having completed an external Master's degree that included supervised practicum training).
-Field practica take place in a variety of professional settings at the university and in the surrounding community, involve various client populations, and afford students opportunities to enhance and diversify their assessment and intervention skills.
+In consultation with the program's field practicum coordinator, students arrange various field practicum experiences (EDPS 7770) during their third and fourth years practica take place in a variety of professional settings at the university and in the surrounding community, involve various client populations, and afford students opportunities to enhance and diversify their assessment and intervention skills.
 Enrollment in EDPS 7770 also includes mandatory attendance in the Professional Issues Field Practicum Seminar scheduled during fall and spring Semesters.
 General prerequisites include successful completion of two semesters of EDPS 7710 or equivalent experiences in a prior master's program.
-[Students who enter into the program with a master's degree are not allowed to accrue hours for a master's level license through core or field practica experiences]